 Prepare For Pregnancy With A Healthy Diet

 It´s important to eat a healthy balanced diet even when your not planning to conceive, so there is no better time to give your diet an overhaul.

-Clear out the junk food, and eat plenty of fruits, vegetables, lean proteins and whole grains and drink plenty of water.
-Eating a healthy balanced diet prior to conception can help reduce your chances of getting gestational diabetes.
+Clear out the junk food, and eat plenty of fruits, vegetables, lean proteins, and whole grains and drink plenty of water.
+Eating a healthy balanced diet prior to conception can help reduce your chances of getting gestational diabetes and excess weight gain.